-Hand-foot-and-mouth disease — a mild, contagious viral infection common in young children — is characterized by sores in the mouth and a rash on the hands and feet.
+Hand-foot-and-mouth disease is a mild, contagious viral infection common in young children.
+Symptoms include sores in the mouth and a rash on the hands and feet.
 Hand-foot-and-mouth disease is most commonly caused by a coxsackievirus.

 There's no specific treatment for hand-foot-and-mouth disease.
-Frequent hand-washing and avoiding close contact with people who are infected with hand-foot-and-mouth disease may help reduce your child's risk of infection.
+Frequent hand-washing and avoiding close contact with people who have hand-foot-and-mouth disease may help lower your child's risk of infection.

-Hand-foot-and-mouth disease may cause all of the following signs and symptoms or just some of them.
+Hand-foot-and-mouth disease may cause all of the following symptoms or only some of them.
 They include:

 One or two days after the fever begins, painful sores may develop in the front of the mouth or throat.
-A rash on the hands and feet and possibly on the buttocks can follow within one or two days.
+A rash on the hands and feet and sometimes on the buttocks may also appear.

-Sores that develop in the back of the mouth and throat may suggest that your child is infected with a related viral illness called herpangina.
-Other distinguishing features of herpangina include a sudden high fever and in some instances, seizure.
-Sores that develop on the hands, feet or other parts of the body are very rare.
+Sores that develop in the back of the mouth and throat may suggest a related viral illness called herpangina.
+Other features of herpangina include a sudden high fever and, in some instances, seizure.
+In rare cases, sores develop on the hands, feet or other parts of the body.

 When to see a doctor

-The most common cause of hand-foot-and-mouth disease is infection with the coxsackievirus A16.
-The coxsackievirus belongs to a group of viruses called nonpolio enteroviruses.
-Other types of enteroviruses sometimes cause hand-foot-and-mouth disease.
+The most common cause of hand-foot-and-mouth disease is infection from coxsackievirus 16.
+This coxsackievirus belongs to a group of viruses called nonpolio enteroviruses.
+Other types of enteroviruses also may cause hand-foot-and-mouth disease.

-Oral ingestion is the main source of coxsackievirus infection and hand-foot-and-mouth disease.
+Most people get the coxsackievirus infection — and hand-foot-and-mouth disease — through the mouth.
 The illness spreads by person-to-person contact with an infected person's:

 - Fluid from blisters